CS4260-Edross/Docs/README.md

    The [team notebook](https://docs.google.com/document/d/1wtbqzd1SDGKhH0F0hwVXJ3bAsa69ww4ts0kIzFC8ZfA) holds all information about past sprints for the Scrum Agile process

 ## Accessing code base
-   due to the nature of github our code base cannot be stored and searched in a hierarchical manner.
-   Individual solutions will be  housed in their own repository under the Edross organization.

    (add further instructions for searching for a particular solution)

 ## Downloading and building solutions